ryepup/cl-opencv/README.md

 ### Ubuntu ###

-If you CFFI has problems loading the library, be sure:
+If CFFI has problems loading the library, be sure that:

- - your lisp and your OpenCV library are both 32 bit or both 64 bit
+ - your lisp and your OpenCV library are both 32 bit or both 64 bit; and
- - if you installed OpenCV to a non-standard location, you might try adding that path to cffi:*foreign-library-directories*
+ - if you installed OpenCV to a non-standard location, you might try adding that path to `cffi:*foreign-library-directories*`.

 Different camera support different resolutions and framerates.
 The tests assume a camera capable of about 30fps at 640x480.
 Adjust the